kuznetckiy/geoscan_401_eng/planner.rst

 Panoramic survey
 ---------------------
-Use **Create panoramic photos** icon to make photo series for panorama.
+Use **Create panoramic photos** button to make photo series for panorama.

-1) Click **Create panoramic photos** icon on the toolbar.
+1) Click **Create panoramic photos** button on the toolbar.

 .. figure:: _static/_images/planner33.png
    :align: center
    :width: 500

-   Create panoramic photos icon
+   Create panoramic photos button

 Shooting is carried out in full rotation in azimuth and in the range from 0 to 80 in tilt by default.
 If it needs, you can change the parameters of the panoramic shooting in the **Properties** tab of expert mode (see full Geoscan Planner instructions).